achristov/NuGetSpike1/README.md

 ![Create packages-2](https://github.com/achristov/NuGetSpike1/blob/Documentation/Images/Annotation%202020-07-09%20141133.png "Contents of .snupkg in NuGet Explorer")

-At this point stepping into package's source code is possible.
+If the .pdb and cdoe are in their corresponding locations (package developped and published from the same machine which is used for developing the consumer project/dll everything's just fine - VS2019 debuger finds everything in it's proper location and stepping into package's source code is donre.
 The debugger expects the package's program database (.pdb) file in the following location:

 ![Debug-1](https://github.com/achristov/NuGetSpike1/blob/Documentation/Images/Annotation%202020-07-09%20142220.png "'.pdb' location")

+The source code, location of which is stored in the .pdb has to be in its proper location too.

 When the .pdb is missing however, say, when the package is built elsewhere, the debugger downloads the symbols from the symbol server (in my case [BaGet](https://github.com/loic-sharma/BaGet "BaGet on GitHub") server).

-If the code is missing too it is downloaded from a location specfied in the package metadata.
+If the code is missing too it is downloaded from a the repository location specfied in the package metadata.
 I use NuGet explorer and set the following metadata fields like this:

 ![Metadata](https://github.com/achristov/NuGetSpike1/blob/Documentation/Images/Annotation%202020-07-09%20155254.png  "Metadata source code fields contents")